pedonc/Windows-Deployment/README.md

 5. Double-click **AutoPlay Policies**.
 6. In the AutoPlay Policies pane on the right of the window, double-click **Turn Off AutoPlay**.
 7. In the Turn Off AutoPlay window that appears, click the radio button to select **Enabled** then click the **OK** button (it may be necessary to resize and move the Turn off Autoplay window to reach the OK button).
-8. In the Local Group Policy Editor, in the left column, under Local Computer Policies, Computer Configuration, Administrative Templates, Windows Components, click **BitLocker Drive Encryption**.
+8. In the Local Group Policy Editor, in the left column, under Local Computer Policy, Computer Configuration, Administrative Templates, Windows Components, click **BitLocker Drive Encryption**.
 9. In the BitLocker Drive Encryption pane on the right of the window, double-click **Choose drive encryption method and cipher strength (Windows 10 \[Version 1511\] and later)** (it may be necessary to maximize the windows size, expand the size of the Setting column, or hover the mouse cursor over the setting name to get a pop up to be able to determine which of the 3 similarly-named settings is the right one).
 10. In the Choose drive encryption method and cipher strength (Windows 10 \[Version 1511\] and later) window that appears, click the radio button next to **Enabled**.
 11. In the Options pane in the lower-left of the window, set the **Select the encryption method for operating system drives** setting to **XTS-AES 256-bit**.
 12. Set the **Select the encryption method for fixed data drives** setting to **XTS-AES 256-bit**.
 13. Set the **Select the encryption method for removable data drives** setting to **AES-CBC 256-bit**.
 14. Click the **OK** button (it may be necessary to resize and move the window to reach the OK button).
-15. In the Local Group Policy Editor, in the left column, under Local Computer Policies, Computer Configuration, Administrative Templates, Windows Components, click **Credential User Interface**.
+15. In the Local Group Policy Editor, in the left column, under Local Computer Policy, Computer Configuration, Administrative Templates, Windows Components, click **Credential User Interface**.
 16. In the Credential User Interface pane on the right side of the window, double-click **Prevent the use of security questions for local accounts**.
 17. In the Prevent the use of security questions for local accounts window that appears, click the **Enabled** radio button.
 18. Click the **OK** button.
-19. In the Local Group Policy Editor, in the left column, under Local Computer Policies, Computer Configuration, Administrative Templates, Windows Components, scroll down until Windows Update is visible (it may be necessary to maximize the window size and/or expand the left pane of the window to see read the names of the folders listed) and double-click **Windows Update**.
+19. In the Local Group Policy Editor, in the left column, under Local Computer Policy, Computer Configuration, Administrative Templates, Windows Components, scroll down until Windows Update is visible (it may be necessary to maximize the window size and/or expand the left pane of the window to see read the names of the folders listed) and double-click **Windows Update**.
 20. In the Windows Update pane on the right of the window, double-click **Configure Automatic Updates**.
 21. In the Configure Automatic Updates window that appears, click the radio button to select **Disabled** then click the **OK** button.
+22. In the Local Group Policy Editor, in the left column, under Local Computer Policy, User Configuration, double-click **Administrative Templates**, then double-click **Start Menu and Taskbar**.
+23. In the Start Menu and Taskbar pane on the right of the window, scroll down to find Remove the Meet Now icon and double-click **Remove the Meet Now icon**.
+24. In the Remove the Meet Now icon window that appears, click the radio button to select **Enabled**.
+25. Click the **OK** button.
-22. In the Local Group Policy Editor window, click the **File** menu, then click **Exit** to close the Local Group Policy Editor.
+26. In the Local Group Policy Editor window, click the **File** menu, then click **Exit** to close the Local Group Policy Editor.

 ## Part 13 - Rename The Boot Volume